Air Force Office of Special Investigations: AFOSI and Operation Urgent Fury

-Once combat operations began, Headquarters AFOSI, Operating Location-G was established in a command post that was adjacent to the U.S. Embassy in St. George.The primary job of Special Agents deploying to Grenada was to provide tactical counterintelligence support to the various Air Force elements involved in the operation.
+Once combat operations began, Headquarters AFOSI, Operating Location-G was established in a command post that was adjacent to the U.S. Embassy in St. George.
+The primary job of Special Agents deploying to Grenada was to provide tactical counterintelligence support to the various Air Force elements involved in the operation.
 During Operation Urgent Fury, Air Force aircraft and personnel conducted a wide range of missions, including reconnaissance, close air support, troop and cargo delivery, casualty and evacuee transportation, air refueling, psychological warfare, communications and air traffic control.

 Special Agents established an area source network with local business and community leaders in country, conducted surveys of airports, hotels, restaurants, shopping areas and shipping and port facilities across the island, and collected and reported information on potential threats.
 Special Agents coordinated their collection and information sharing efforts regularly with Air Force Security Police, Army Military Intelligence and Central Intelligence Agency officers.

+The Air Force is dependent upon an airbase as its primary operating location.
 Throughout the region, Special Agents provided multiple daily briefings to on-scene Air Force and ground defense commanders and other senior military leaders keeping them informed of real-time conditions.
-The Air Force is dependent upon an airbase as its primary operating location.
-The survivability of that base is paramount.
-The physical task to defend a base rests with the security police air base ground defense forces.
 Administrative support personnel who deployed to Grenada supported operations by establishing files, preparing and releasing messages, operating communications equipment, and securing equipment and vehicles for Special Agent use in the field.

 The combat phase of Operation Urgent Fury was completed on Nov.
 2. AFOSI personnel remained in country until Dec.
 15. AFOSI operations in Grenada lasted for 50 days, with an overall total of eight Special Agents and four administrative support personnel deployed to the island at one time or another.
 With the departure of the last AFOSI personnel from Grenada, Headquarters AFOSI, Operating Location-G was inactivated.
 By the conclusion of operations, Air Force aircraft safely returned more than 6,000 military personnel to home stations and transported more than 700 American medical students and other American citizens to the United States, all protected and guided by AFOSI efforts.

-As a command, there were several lessons learned by AFOSI during Operation Urgent Fury which were later applied to future operations.
+AFOSI used experiences gained during Operation Urgent Fury for future operations.
 Many of the deployed agents credited prior participation in exercises for helping them to prepare for real-world operations.